cozy/cozy-stack/doc/architecture.md

 - Gin framework
 - Best pratices (jsonapi)

+### DocTypes

+Each JSON document saved in CouchDB has a field `docType` that identify the kind of thing it is.
+For example, a contact will have the docType `github.com/cozy/cozy-doctypes/contact`, and in the cozy-doctypes repository, there will be a contact folder with a JSON inside it that describes this doctype (a bit like the golang imports):

+- What are the mandatory and optional fields?
+- What is the type (string, integer, date) of the fields?
+- Is there a validation rule for a field?
+- How the fields can be indexed for full text search?
+- What is the role of each field (documentation)?

+This description can be used by any cozy client library (JS, Golang, etc.) to generate some models to simplify the use of documents of this doctype.

 ### How to contribute?

 We want to stay Open Source and have a vibrant community.
 Having contributions